svijayan9/Sleep-Viewer/README.md

 # Sleep-Viewer
 Software for looking at sleep data.
-Move the .m files to a Matlab directory.
-GUI interface can be launched by typing ECoG_Viewer at the command window.
-Data can be loaded using the items under the Data menu.
+Copy the .m files to a directory and add it to the Matlab path.
+A GUI interface can be launched by typing ECoG_Viewer at the Matlab command prompt.
+Sleep data can be loaded and scored using the items under the Data menu.
+You can browse through the data using the scroll bar.